 To adjust the circumference, I suggest going up or down a hook size, as adding or subtracting one puff stitch will increase/decrease it by approximately half an inch.

 In Tan, chain 7.
 Join to form a ring, taking care not to twist chain.
 Chain 1.
 (Puff Stitch into the ring) 7x (8x).
 Join.
-[7 (8) Puff Stitch]
+[7 (8) Puff Stitches]

 R2: Chain 1.
-Insert hook into the 1st stitch, yo and pull through, (yo, insert hook into the same st, yo and pull through) 2x.
+Insert hook into the 1st stitch, yarn over and pull through, ( yarn over, insert hook into the same stitch, yarn over and pull through) 2x.
 [6 loops on hook].
-Yo and pull through all 6 loops.
+Yarn over and pull through all 6 loops.
 Chain 1.
 Skip the next chain 1 space, (2 Puff Stitches into the next stitch, skip the next chain 1 space) 6x (7x).
 Puff Stitch MINUS the final chain 1 into the 1st stitch.
 Do not join.
 [14 (16) Puff Stitches]

-R3: Insert hook into the next stitch, yo and pull through, (yo, insert hook into the same stitch, yo and pull through) 2x.
+R3: Insert hook into the next stitch, yarn over and pull through, (yarn over, insert hook into the same stitch, yarn over and pull through) 2x.
 [6 loops on hook].
-Yo and pull through all 6 loops.
+Yarn over and pull through all 6 loops.
 Chain 1.
 Skip the next chain 1 space, (2 Puff Stitches into the next stitch, skip the next chain 1 space, Puff Stitch into the next stitch, skip the next chain 1 space) 6x (7x).
 2 Puff Stitches into the next stitch.
 Do not skip the next stitch, and do not join.
 [21 (24) Puff Stitches]

 R4: [(Puff Stitch into the next stitch, skip the next chain 1 space) 2x.
 2 Puff Stiches into the next stitch, skip the next chain 1 space].
 7x (8x).
 Do not join.
 [28 (32) Puff Stitches]